ctu-vras/http_relay/README.md

 - `~local_port` (default: `~port`): The localhost port to be used for the relay.
 - `~num_threads` (default: 8 threads): Number of threads servicing the incoming requests.
 - `~buffer_size` (default: 1 byte): Size of the buffer used for reading responses.
 Generally, a larger buffer should be more efficient, but if it is too large, the local clients may time out before they receive any data.
+- `~sigkill_timeout` (default: 0 seconds): If nonzero, the node will be sigkilled in this number of seconds to prevent being stuck on a hanged connection.
+Use in conjunction with "respawn" roslaunch flag.